Customer-held evidence. Local verification. Clear trust boundaries.

 | Access controls limit destinations and capabilities. | Verifies that a permitted destination received an authorized action, not just any action. |

 The trust boundary is where GeoClear stops and the customer's verification starts.
-The claim boundary is what an operational receipt is, and is not, meant to assert.
-Reviewing both together avoids the most common procurement misunderstanding: that a tamper-evident receipt is a regulator-grade certification.
+The claim boundary is what an operational evidence record is, and is not, meant to assert.
+Reviewing both together avoids the most common procurement misunderstanding: that a tamper-evident operational evidence record is a regulator-grade certification.
 It is not.

 |---|---|